funakoshi2718/funakoshi-miner/README.md

 To activate it just add **-144** to the command line.

-Funakoshi-Miner will be the fastest miner for **Bitcoin-Gold** with new Proof-Of-Work algorithm,
+Funakoshi-Miner will be the fastest miner for **Bitcoin-Gold** with the new Proof-Of-Work algorithm,

 # Zcash-miner
 Funakoshi Equihash Cuda Miner